geluk/matrix-webhook-gateway/README.md

         # This port is used for communication with your homeserver.
       - 8023:8023
     restart: unless-stopped
-    # Defaults show below, these can be uncommented and edited if required:
+    # Defaults shown below, these can be uncommented and edited if required:
     #user: 953:953
     #command: --config /config/gateway-config.yaml --appservice-config /data/appservice-webhook-gateway.yaml
 ```